 Si-DRIVE is a Europe-wide joint project that provides solutions for establishing lithium-ion battery production in Europe.
 It covers the battery value chain from materials, modeling and synthesis through electrochemical expertise, prototype production and validation to second-life applications, recycling and sustainability assessment.

-SIMBA aims to provide safe and inexpensive solid-state sodium battery technology for stationary applications.
-To this end, sustainable battery materials are to be researched and used in future batteries in order to reduce supply risks and limitations of conventional materials.
+SIMBA aims to provide safe and cost-effective solid-state sodium battery technology for stationary applications.
+To this end, sustainable battery materials will be researched and used in future batteries in order to reduce supply risks and limitations of conventional materials.

 The aim of the UNIBAT project is to investigate printed ionogels as new battery electrolytes for batteries: Investigation / determination of the ionic mobility in printed ionogels, use of ionogels as electrolytes in batteries and their electrochemical characterization and manufacture of polymer electrodes.